-This past Friday night, May 22nd, the Small Business Administration issued an interim final rule covering the forgiveness process associated with the Paycheck Protection Program.
+This past Friday night, May 22nd, the Small Business Administration issued an interim final rule covering the forgiveness process associated with a Paycheck Protection Program, or PPP, loan.
 A link to the rule is available on our COVID resource page.

 The highly anticipated formal guidance supplements the application form that was issued a week earlier.
 The guidance is repetitive in many respects to the information contained in the loan forgiveness application.